How do I declare a major in PPE?

 How can I tell if credit earned at another school will be counted toward PPE prerequisites or required courses?

-May I take PPE 300: Introduction to Political Economy (the gateway to the PPE concentration) even though I have not (yet) been admitted to the PPE concentration?
+May I take PPE 300: Introduction to Political Economy (the gateway to the PPE major) even though I have not (yet) been admitted to the PPE major?

 Yes!
 All students interested in exploring political economy are welcome to enroll in PPE 300.